nh518/Azimuthal-Equidistant-Map-Projections/README.md

-# Azimuthal equidistant map projections of fracture visualization
+# Azimuthal equidistant mapping and projection of head CT scans for fracture visualization

 ## 📌 Overview
 This repository contains the MATLAB code developed as part of the supplementary material for the paper **"Azimuthal Equidistant Map Projections"**.
 The code implements various map projection algorithms, focusing on the **Azimuthal Equidistant projection**.
 For simplicity, only a sample of the data is downloaded, but if you want to run the full dataset change the paths CQ500 for the all files.
+The proposed method maps the inherently spherical shape of the skull into a planar representation, providing radiologists with an alternative view of each complete hemisphere.
+Applying azimuthal equidistant mapping to CT volumetric data preserves the skull's anatomy, while fractures, which are usually perpendicular to the bone's surface, become more visible in projection views.
+The enhanced visibility is particularly useful for subtle basilar or facial fractures and increases the likelihood of detection.
+The effectiveness of the technique was evaluated using the CQ500 dataset.
+Azimuthal equidistant mapping and projection can become a valuable addition to conventional radiologic evaluation, offering an alternative view for radiologists and emergency department staff, which can increase the effectiveness and time efficiency of skull fracture detection.

 ## 📄 Paper Reference
 - **Title**: Azimuthal Equidistant Map Projections
-- **Authors**: [Author(s) Name]
+- **Authors**: Nicolas Hadjittoouli, Christos Nicolaou, Costas Pitris
-- **Journal/Conference**: [Journal/Conference Name]
+- **Journal/Conference**: IEEE Access
 - **DOI/Link**: [Link to Paper or DOI]

 ## 📂 Features